-The activities of its principal subsidiaries are set out in note 31 to the consolidated financial statements.
+The activities of its principal subsidiaries are set out in note 30 to the consolidated financial statements.

-A review of the business of the Group during the year and a discussion on the Group's future business development and uncertainties and an analysis of the performance using financial key performance indicators are set out in the Chairman's Statement on page 4 and the Management Discussion and Analysis on pages 5 to 7 of this annual report.
-The principal risks facing the Group are set out in the Management Discussion and Analysis on pages 5 to 7 and the financial risk management objective and policies detailed in note 25 to the consolidated financial statements.
+A review of the business of the Group during the year and a discussion on the Group's future business development and uncertainties and an analysis of the performance using financial key performance indicators are set out in the Chairman's Statement on page 4 and the Management Discussion and Analysis on pages 5 to 8 of this annual report.
+The principal risks facing the Group are set out in the Management Discussion and Analysis on pages 5 to 8 and the financial risk management objective and policies detailed in note 25 to the consolidated financial statements.

-Details regarding the environmental, social and governance practices adopted by the Group will be set out in the Environmental, Social and Governance Report on pages 30 to 39 of this annual report.
+Details regarding the environmental, social and governance practices adopted by the Group will be set out in the Environmental, Social and Governance Report on pages 31 to 48 of this annual report.

-In addition, the Group's compliance with relevant laws and regulations and key relationships with employees, customers and suppliers are set out on page 9 of this annual report.
+In addition, the Group's compliance with relevant laws and regulations and key relationships with employees, customers and suppliers are set out on pages 9 and 10 of this annual report.